List icon

 The powers of the x variable are 4, 3 and 2

-Polynomial has different types depending upon the degree of polynomial and number of terms involved in the polynomial.
+Polynomials have different types depending upon its degree and number of terms in it.

 On the basis of number of terms

-In general, the naming of type of polynomial is written by prefixing the words mono, bi and tri to “nomial”.
+In general, the naming of its type is written by prefixing the words mono, bi and tri to “nomial”.

 Where mono refers to one, bi refers to two and tri refers to three.